Dr Emma 膶ernis BA, MSc, DClinPsy, DPhil

 Contact details

 Dr Emma Černis is a clinical psychologist with expertise in complex mental health difficulties.
-Her research focuses on understanding dissociative experiences from a cognitive-behavioural perspective.
+Her research focuses on understanding and improving psychological treatments for dissociative experiences using a cognitive-behavioural perspective.

 Pronunciation: “Chur-niss”.